beverm2391/bens-mini-dl-lib/README.md

 - [X] Add basic loss functions

 ## TODO

+I'm currently working on refactoring my base Tensor to handle more dtypes for both forward and backward (autograd) operations.
+This has been significantly more complex than I thought... but that means I'm learning a lot.

 - [ ] Test backprop on dense layer
 - [ ] Find some way to write tests for the activation functions
 - [ ] Add a network class